KelvenH/CarbSum/README.md

 ------

 ## Disclaimer
 Special Note: This project is for educational purposes and to support management of Type 1 Diabetes via the 'carb counting' approach.
 It is not intended, nor should it be inferred that this provides any form of dietary or medical advice.
-Please see disclaimer section below which also provides links to external sites for more information on Diabetes, insulin therapy management and carb counting.

 ------